PyRepair/maniple/training-data/LLM_summarizer/matplotlib/17/prompt_response_response_9.md

             vmin = -expander
             vmax = expander
         else:
-            vmin -= expander * abs(vmin)
+            vmin -= expander*abs(vmin)
-            vmax += expander * abs(vmax)
+            vmax += expander*abs(vmax)

     if swapped and not increasing:
         vmin, vmax = vmax, vmin
     return vmin, vmax
 ```

-By using `np.maximum` to compare the absolute values directly, we avoid the overflow issues when dealing with large negative integer values.
-This should resolve the observed RuntimeWarning and ensure correct behavior of the function.
+In the revised function, both `vmin` and `vmax` are explicitly converted to float using the `float()` function before any arithmetic or conditional operations are applied.
+This ensures that the calculations involving the absolute values of `vmin` and `vmax are performed on floating-point numbers, preventing potential overflow issues when dealing with large integer values.

+The revised `nonsingular` function now addresses the bug and should provide correct and consistent behavior when handling different input scenarios, as well as satisfy the expected values in the test cases.